Jeremy Pena Player Props: Astros vs. Twins

 Jeremy Pena At The Plate

-- Pena is hitting .200 with two doubles, a home run and two walks.
+- Pena has two doubles, a home run and two walks while batting .171.

-- This season, Pena has posted at least one hit in four of seven games (57.1%), and had multiple hits twice.
+- In four of eight games this year (50.0%), Pena has reached via hit, and that includes multiple hits twice.

+- He has hit a long ball in one of eight games, and in 2.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.